 Or, it is simply just a sign to toss the entire drawer of less-than-thrilling flatware and commit to a set where every piece meets the qualifications of the now-departed favorite.
 Every bite deserves a prized tool.
 It’s about tine.

 Michelle Durand’s column “Off the Beat” runs every Tuesday and Thursday.
-She can be reached by email: email@example.com or by phone (650) 344-5200 ext.
-102. What do you think of this column?
-Send a letter to the editor: firstname.lastname@example.org.
+She can be reached at: firstname.lastname@example.org or (650) 344-5200 ext.
+102. Follow Michelle on Twitter @michellemdurand What do you think of this column?
+Send a letter to the editor: email@example.com.